ramok0/PlataniumV3/README.md

 ## Installation

-- Download the pre-built binary
+- Download the pre-built binary from the [Releases](https://github.com/ramok0/PlataniumV3/releases/latest) section.
-- Start PlataniumV3Launcher.exe
+- Launch **PlataniumV3Launcher.exe**.
-- You're done
+- You're all set to begin modding Fortnite effortlessly!
 ## Demo

 You can watch a video of me trying the program [here](https://streamable.com/j6qjjx)